 Yet even for Launcelot, the affair is not entirely a positive occurrence: it is also that which sparks the dissention within the court that ultimately leads to the brutal destruction of the Round Table.
 Moreover, characteristics of the affair suggest that it too is actually embedded within Arthur’s system: Launcelot and Guenever’s love is sterile (as is her marriage with Arthur) and his connection with the queen limits Launcelot’s ability to openly pursue legitimate relationships.
-His romance with Elayne, which could perhaps have been a healthy, loving union without Launcelot’s constricting attachment to the court and the queen, instead has to be obscured by magic and is unable to flourish.
+His romance with Elayne, which could perhaps have been a healthy, loving union without Launcelot’s constricting attachment to the queen, instead has to be obscured by magic and is unable to flourish.
 Elayne makes her intentions clear, but Launcelot identifies some part of himself that is not conducive to marriage: “‘What wold ye that I dyd’ said syr Launcelot / ‘I wold haue you to my husbond’ sayd Elayne / ‘Fair damoysel I thanke yow’ sayd syr Launcelot / ‘but truly’ sayd he ‘I cast me neuer to be wedded man’” (Bk.
 XVII, 759).

-Regardless of his inability to pursue her fully, Launcelot’s romantic escapades with Elayne comprise another great example of his quiet flirtation with an existence separate from the Round Table.
+Regardless of his inability to pursue her fully, Launcelot’s romantic interaction with Elayne comprise another great example of his quiet flirtation with an existence separate from the Round Table.
 While he only sleeps with Elayne due to magical deceptions on her part, he does not afterwards act like a man entirely horrified with what has transpired.
 Launcelot asks Elayne who she is, and she tells him that she is the daughter of King Pelles.
 Launcelot immediately (and suspiciously) replies, “Well, I woll forgyff you,” and “therewyth he toke her up in his armys and kyssed her, for she was a fayre lady, and thereto lusty and yonge, and wyse as ony was that tyme lyvynge” (Bk.
 XI, 576).
-If disguising himself allows Launcelot to explore other facets of his identity, Elayne’s disguise may serve a similar purpose— both for herself and for Launcelot.
+If disguising himself in tournaments or while questing through wearing different armor allows Launcelot to explore other facets of his identity, Elayne’s disguise may serve a similar purpose— both for herself and for Launcelot.
 While Launcelot would never sleep with another lady under normal circumstances, Elayne’s disguise creates the only opportunity that would find him unfaithful to Guenever.
 Once he has found himself there, he does not resist as one might expect.
 If Elayne represents to him one more opportunity to explore a life outside the community, he literally embraces it.
 Eventually, she produces a son, saves Launcelot’s life on multiple occasions, and wishes to become his wife.
 She is exactly the sort of woman who would be perfect for the knight; that they do not end up together seems unnatural.

 Yet she does not fit in with Arthur’s community, and ultimately does not survive her entrance into courtly affairs.
 Those things which Elayne offers—a family, a child, and a life outside of the Round Table—are mutually exclusive to the system that Launcelot has chosen.
 If Elayne does represent a life more focused on spheres separate from the knightly community, however, Malory frames her in a positive and attractive manner.
-Even in her death, she seems untouched by the grittiness of the Round Table: “there he sawe the fayrest woman lye in a ryche bedde couerd vnto her myddel with many ryche clothes / and alle was of clothe of gold / and she lay as though she had smyled” (Bk.
+Even in her death, she seems from a world quite outside the Round Table: “there he sawe the fayrest woman lye in a ryche bedde couerd vnto her myddel with many ryche clothes / and alle was of clothe of gold / and she lay as though she had smyled” (Bk.
 XVIII, 762).
 The particular mention of Elayne lying “as though she had smyled” becomes of significant importance later in Launcelot’s death scene, which I address shortly.